Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Related Work

 \subsection{Surgical Activity Recognition}

-Ahmidi \textit{et al.} \cite{jigsaws_benchmark} did a comparative benchmark study on the recognition of gestures on JIGSAWS dataset \cite{jigsaws}.
+Ahmidi \textit{et al.} \cite{jigsaws_benchmark} did a comparative benchmark study on the recognition of gestures on JIGSAWS dataset.
 In this study, in order to classify surgical gestures, three main methods are chosen: Bag of Spatio-Temporal Features (BoF), Linear Dynamical System (LDS) \cite{lin2005,lin2006} and a composite Gaussian Mixture Model- Hidden Markov Model: GMM-HMM \cite{Leong2007,Varadarajan2009,Varadarajan2011}.
+For BoF, features of both spatially and temporally high texture variations are extracted with Space-Time Interest Points (STIP) \cite{Laptev2005}.
+This cuboid of features are then combined with additional features such as HOG: histogram of orientation gradients \cite{Dalal2005} and HOF: histogram of optical flow \cite{Dalal2006}.
+A codebook is created and dimensionality of these visual representations are reduced via clustering.
+An SVM classifier is trained on videos\rq s histograms of the codebook words.
+Linear Dynamical System (LDS) on both the image intensities and kinematic data is proposed for the same problem.
+In this approach, the video frames are modeled as the output of a LDS, then the pairwise distances between the LDS models are measured.
+Finally, a classifier is trained to predict the class of the gesture frames.
+In the same work, a composite Gaussian Mixture Model- Hidden Markov Model: GMM-HMM models each gesture as an elementary HMM where each state corresponds to one Gaussian Mixture Model (GMM) on kinematic data \cite{lingling}.
 Studies that use primarily kinematic data have also been suggested.
-Ahmidi \textit{et al.} \cite{Ahmidi2013} proposed using similarity metrics on the temporal model of surgical tool motion trajectories.
-More recent works have also been proposed using both video and kinematic data \cite{Tao2013,Zappella2013,Colin2015}.
+Ahmidi \textit{et al.} \cite{Ahmidi2013} proposed segmenting and recognizing surgical gestures using similarity metrics on the temporal model of surgical tool motion trajectories defined with descriptive curve coding, which transforms them into a coded string.
+In addition to the benchmark, more recent works have also proposed using both video and kinematic data \cite{Tao2013,Zappella2013}.
+Lea \textit{et al.} \cite{Colin2015} proposed to use both modalities to perform segmentation and recognition using object cues and higher-order temporal relationships between action transitions using a variation of Conditional Random Field.